nitrogen76/GPS-ntp/SUPPORTED.md

 In general, look at the [gpsd compatibility page](https://gpsd.io/hardware.html) for information on what to get.

+Also, you want to insure that anything you get exposes PPS out for good timing information.
+USB alone isnt' good enough, becaue NMEA sentences alone do not give you timing information, and USB's latency tends to be too unreliable alone for this.

+Luckelly, Chronyd supports using a pps signal to lock to the GPS for nearly-nanosecond reliability)

 My suggestion:

 Get anything from ublox via sparkfun.